 How Eavestroughs Can Cause A Wet Basement

 Eavestroughs or gutters as they’re commonly known in the U.S. are part of a home’s water drainage system and consist of a series of narrow channels installed against the edge of a home’s roof – collecting and diverting rainwater that’s shed by the roof.
 Water collected by the eavestrough is normally fed through a downspout from the roof edge to the base of your house where it is either discharged via runoff or collected.
-In Montreal, we see eavestroughs in all houses, but many of us don’t fully understand how they work and why they’re so critical to preventing basement leaks.
+In Toronto, we see eavestroughs in all houses, but many of us don’t fully understand how they work and why they’re so critical to preventing basement leaks.

 Photo courtesy of Cleanerwindows.ca